 Free Consultation

 Proper Fit

-If your helmet does not fit properly it can shift from your head during a collision, reducing its ability to protect you.
+If your helmet doesn’t fit properly, it may shift on your head during a collision, reducing its ability to protect you.

-• Your helmet should fit snug with no wiggle room.
-Some helmets have removable padding or a fit ring that can be adjusted to ensure a good fit.
+• Your helmet should fit snugly with no wiggle room.
+Some helmets have removable padding or an adjustable fitting ring to ensure a good fit.

 Maintenance

-• Be sure to check your helmet or the helmet of your child before getting on your bike.
-Never wear or let someone else wear a helmet that is cracked, broke, or missing any parts.
+• Be sure to check your or your child’s helmet before getting on your bike.
+Never wear a helmet that’s cracked, broken, or missing parts.

 • Avoid storing your helmet in your vehicle.
-In order to ensure its durability, the helmet should be stored somewhere with a fair climate away from direct sunlight.
+The helmet should be stored in a fair climate away from direct sunlight to ensure its durability.

 • If your helmet has experienced an impact, replace it.
 Even if you cannot physically see damage, helmets are designed to endure one serious impact.
 Whether you can see it or not, that impact slightly crushes the foam inside, affecting its ability to protect your head from future accidents.

-Along with wearing a helmet, bike riders should always remain on alert and follow all rules of the road.
-Bicyclists are at an increased risk of injury in an accident, and distraction is a major factor in that, whether it be from the cyclist or the motorists they’re sharing the road with.
+Along with wearing a helmet, bike riders should always remain alert and follow all rules of the road.
+Bicyclists are at an increased risk of injury in an accident, and distraction is a major factor, whether from the cyclist or the motorists they’re sharing the road with.

 Contact us today if you or someone you know has been injured on a bicycle due to someone else’s negligence.
-Our experienced attorneys at McCoy, Hiestand & Smith are here to help you through this time of tragedy and work to get compensation to cover medical bills and other damages.
+Our experienced bicycle accident attorneys at McCoy & Hiestand, PLC, are here to help you through this difficult time and seek the compensation you need to cover your medical bills and other damages.

+Free Consultation